bmwcarit/ramses/doc/sphinx/viewer.rst

   A string attribute that contains the view's name

 ``update(time_ms)``
-  A function that is called for every frame by the :program:`ramses-logic-viewer`.
+  A function that is called for every frame by the :program:`ramses-viewer`.
   The ``time_ms`` parameter is a monotonic time value in milliseconds.

 ``description``